*Revised from 2017. -eds.

 The Object Relations theorists view hate-sex as a way to potentially relieve tension over failed or failing relationships, and also as a vehicle by which that relationship might be re-established.
 The theory is summarized perfectly by Fairbairn who says, “Explicit pleasure-seeking is thus not a means of achieving libidinal aims, but a means of mitigating the failure of these aims.”

 “Pleasure-seeking is not a means of achieving libidinal aims,

 but a means of mitigating failure of these aims.”

-Next time you hear someone talk about hate sex as if it were fun, just a little “making up” sex as they like to call it, consider how much fun is really involved in a big picture of that relationship.
+Next time you hear someone talk about hate sex as if it were fun, just a little “make up” sex as they like to call it, consider how much fun is really involved in a big picture of that relationship.
 If hate sex is an attempt to repair relationships damaged by emotional manipulation, alienation and abuse — especially if happening on a regular basis — then it’s about as far away from fun as you can possibly get.